Wooden Spoon Christmas Crafts

 - Small googly eyes

-- Acrylic Paint – we used green, beige, white, red, brown and pink and this color for the Santa & elf face.
+- Acrylic Paint – we used green, white, red, brown and pink.
+You can get an assortment of colors for the face of the elf and Santa here.
 Or you can leave the face the color of the spoon.

 - Felt– red, green and orange